telerik/xaml-docs/getting-started/installation/nuget/package-source-setup.md

 Selecting the Telerik's source as the __Package source__ in Visual Studio will prompt you to enter your __telerik.com credentials__ (email and password).

+## Additional Resources

+* The following blog shows how to create a private NuGet Feed and deploy the Telerik NuGet packages there: http://blogs.telerik.com/careypayette/posts/13-03-11/power-your-projects-with-telerik---now-with-the-convenience-of-nuget.

+* The following video demonstrates how to add the Telerik NuGet Feed to your NuGet Package Sources:

+<iframe width="800" height="400" src="https://www.youtube.com/embed/c3m_BLMXNDk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture; fullscreen"></iframe>

 ## See Also
 * [Available NuGet Packages]({%slug nuget-available-packages%})